Steve Clarke: West Ham United

 On 12 September 2008, Clarke handed in his resignation to Chelsea, hoping to move to West Ham United to be assistant to former Chelsea teammate Gianfranco Zola.
 Chelsea initially rejected his resignation, demanding compensation worth two years of Clarke's salary.
 After a deal was agreed between the clubs, Clarke became West Ham's first-team coach on 15 September.

 West Ham finished ninth in the Premier League in the 2008–09 season, earning Clarke and Zola extended contracts that made Clarke the highest paid assistant manager in the league.
 The club struggled during the next season, however, narrowly avoiding relegation.
 In June 2010, not long after the dismissal of Zola as manager, Clarke left the club by mutual consent.

 Liverpool

 On 10 January 2011, Clarke was appointed first-team coach at Liverpool by Kenny Dalglish, after Dalglish had replaced the dismissed Roy Hodgson two days before.
 Clarke was credited (alongside Dalglish) for turning Liverpool's season around, having a points average of around two points per match from his arrival, coupled with an improved defensive record.
-On 12 May 2011, Clarke, as well as manager Dalglish, signed a three-year contract to remain in his current role as first team coach.
+On 12 May 2011, Clarke, as well as manager Dalglish, signed a three-year contract to remain in his role as first team coach.

 On 14 May 2012, Clarke offered his resignation to Liverpool following the sacking of manager Dalglish and Liverpool's eighth-place finish in the 2011–12 Premier League.
 The club declined the offer, but on 6 June 2012, following the appointment of new manager Brendan Rodgers, Clarke left the club.
 Clarke himself said that Liverpool sacked him.